statsig-io/docs/docs/statsig-warehouse-native/getting-started.md

 ### Overview

-A Metric Source gives you the ability to define a custom SQL query into your Data Warehouse that generates a resultset on which you'll be able to use Statsig's Metric builder to define Metrics.
+A Metric Source gives you the ability to define a custom SQL query into your Data Warehouse that generates a result-set on which you'll be able to use Statsig's Metric builder to define Metrics.
 Typically, customer data pipelines collecting a variety of categories of data from many data sources will result in a number of tables in the data warehouse.
 For example:

-* Web clickstream events
+* Web click-stream events
 * Purchase events
 * Support events (i.e.; via offline and call center data)
 * Product return events